Select Language : English Japanese

 Corporate Governance Structure

-NTT Communications has adopted a governance structure based on a system of Board of Directors and Board of Corporate Auditors and has recently assigned outside directors to bolster its governance functions.
-The board comprises eight members and is chaired by the president.
-In principle, it meets once a month to make key management decisions in compliance with laws and regulations, the Articles of Incorporation, and the Board of Directors’ rules.
+NTT Communications has adopted a governance structure based on a system of Board of Directors and Board of Corporate Auditors and has assigned outside directors to bolster its governance functions.
+The board is chaired by the president and in principle meets once a month to make key management decisions in compliance with laws and regulations, the Articles of Incorporation, and the Board of Directors’ rules.

 We have set up an Internal Audit Department at the head office to conduct annual internal audits by selecting audit items based on the results of risk assessment to minimize or prevent management risks and boost corporate value.
-The Board of Corporate Auditors comprises three auditors.
-In addition to attending important meetings such as those of the Board of Directors, they hold meetings of the Board of Corporate Auditors to audit the execution of directors’ duties with an emphasis on confirming the legality and appropriateness of management decisions.
+In addition to attending important meetings such as those of the Board of Directors, three auditors hold meetings of the Board of Corporate Auditors to audit the execution of directors’ duties with an emphasis on confirming the legality and appropriateness of management decisions.
 A dedicated organization and staff facilitate efficient audit operations.
 The corporate auditors conduct their audits in close cooperation with accounting firms and the Internal Audit Department by periodically sharing information on audit plans and results.

 Corporate Governance Structure